ankaboot-source/leadminer/README.md

 npx supabase stop
 ```

+## Contributing

+Thank you for considering contributing to this project!
+Pull requests are welcome and encouraged.
+To contribute, please follow the guidelines below:

-### General guidelines
+### General Guidelines

-Please feel free to contribute.
-Pull requests are welcome.

 1. Fork this [repository](https://github.com/ankaboot-source/leadminer)
-2. Create your feature branch (`git checkout -b feature/fooBar`)
+2. Create a branch for your feature or bug fix (`git checkout -b feature/fooBar`)
 3. Commit your changes (`git commit -am 'Add some fooBar'`)
 4. Push to the branch (`git push origin feature/fooBar`)
 5. Create a new Pull Request

-For major changes, please open an issue first to discuss what you would like to change.

-_Make sure to update/create tests as appropriate._
+For major changes or new features, it is recommended to open an issue first to discuss and get feedback from the maintainers and the community.
+Also make sure to update or create tests as appropriate to maintain the code quality and ensure that the project functions as expected.

+## Roadmap

+- [ ] New sources : LinkedIn, Instagram, Facebook Messenger
+- [ ] Enrich data : Get more relevant and actionable information about your contacts
+- [ ] Marketing automation : send emails directly from Leadminer with personalized templates

+For any specific requests or suggestions regarding the roadmap, please feel free to contact [ankaboot professional services](https://chat.openai.com/contact@ankaboot.fr) or check the open issues for ongoing discussions and updates.

+## Support

+If you encounter any issues, please check the [issues tab](https://github.com/ankaboot-source/leadminer/issues) to see if it has already been reported and resolved.
+Ensure that you are using the latest version before reporting an issue.
+If the problem persists, feel free to open a new issue.

+Please note that this app is provided for free and without any guarantee or official support.
+If you require additional assistance, you can contact [ankaboot professional services](https://chat.openai.com/contact@ankaboot.fr) for help.

 ## License

 This software is [dual-licensed](DUAL-LICENSE.md) under [GNU AGPL v3](LICENSE).